freedomotic/freedomotic/README.md

 Official website is http://freedomotic.com

 Freedomotic is a framework for home and building automation which allows to build smart spaces and ambient aware applications.
 Learn more at http://freedomotic.com

 Freedomotic can run also on **Raspberry Pi** and can easily interact with DIY **Arduino** projects.

-Starting from 2 Feb 2014, this is the freedomotic mainstream repository .
+Starting from 2 Feb 2014, this is the freedomotic mainstream repository.
 Previous repository was hosted on googlecode http://code.google.com/p/freedomotic

 Requirements:
 - **Java Open JDK** version 6 or 7 or oracle jdk (to install on ubuntu: sudo apt-get install openjdk-7-jdk)